-1) Flow Control: The flow control algorithm, implemented at the transport layer at the end nodes (see Fig. 3), determines the rate of each flow.
+1) Flow Control: The flow control algorithm, implemented at the transport layer at the end nodes (see Fig. 4), determines the rate of each flow.
 We implement our flow control algorithm as an extension of UDP in the ns-2 simulator.

-The flow control algorithm, at the source node i, divides time into epochs (virtual slots) such as $t_i^1, t_i^2, ..., t_i^k, ...,$ where t_i^k is the beginning of the kth epoch.
-Let us assume that $t_i^{k+1} = t_i^k + T_i$ where T_i is the epoch duration.
+The flow control algorithm, at the source node i, divides time into epochs (virtual slots) such as $t_i^1, t_i^2, \ldots, t_i^k, \ldots$, where t_i^k is the beginning of the kth epoch.
+Let us assume that $t_i^{k+1} =$ $t_i^k + T_i$ where T_i is the epoch duration.

-At time t_i^k , the flow control algorithm determines the rate according to Eq.
-(12).
+At time t_i^k , the flow control algorithm determines the rate according to (14).
 We consider $g_s(x_s(t)) = \log(x_s(t))$ (note that any other concave utility function can be used).
-After $x_s(t_i^k)$ is determined, corresponding number of packets are passed to the network layer, and inserted to the network layer queue U_i^s .
-Note that there might be some excessive packets at the transport layer if some packets are not passed to the network layer.
-These packets are stored in a reservoir at the transport layer, and transmitted in later slots.
+After $x_s(t_i^k)$ is determined, a corresponding number of packets are passed to the network layer and inserted to the network-layer queue U_i^s .
+Packets that are not forwarded to the network layer are stored in a reservoir at the transport layer and transmitted in later slots.
 At the receiver node, the transport protocol receives packets from the lower layers and passes them to the application.

-2) Routing: The routing algorithm, implemented at the network layer of each node (see Fig. 3), determines routing policy, i.e., the next hop(s) that packets are forwarded.
+2) Routing: The routing algorithm, implemented at the network layer of each node (see Fig. 4), determines routing policy, i.e., the next hop(s) to which packets are forwarded.

 The first part of our routing algorithm is the neighbor discovery and queue size information exchange.
-Each node i transmits a message containing the size of its network layer queues; U_i^s .
-These messages are in general piggy-backed to data packets.
-The nodes in the network operates on the promiscuous mode.
+Each node i transmits a message containing the size of its network-layer queues, U_i^s .
+These messages are in general piggybacked to data packets.
+The nodes in the network operates in the promiscuous mode.
 Therefore, each node, let us say node j, overhears a packet from node i even if node i transmits the packet to another node, let us say node k.
 Node j reads the queue size information from the data packet that it receives or overhears (thanks to operating on the promiscuous mode).
 The queue size information is recorded for future routing decisions.
 Note that when a node hears from another node through direct or promiscuous mode, it classifies it as its neighbor.
-The neighbor nodes of node i forms a set \mathcal{N}i .
-As we mentioned, queue size information is piggy-backed to data packets.
+The neighbor nodes of node i form a set \mathcal{N}i .
+As we mentioned, queue size information is piggybacked to data packets.
 However, if there is no data packet for transmission, the node creates a packet to carry queue size information and broadcasts it.